-Christina El Moussa Splits From Nate Thompson, Threatens Skin Care Line With Lawsuit
+Christina El Moussa Splits From Nate Thompson, Threatens Skincare Line With Lawsuit

 However, their breakup doesn’t seem that “friendly” at this point as Nate Thompson has unfollowed Christina El Moussa on Instagram and deleted their photo together.

-And while 33-year-old Christina El Moussa is now busy in a possible lawsuit battle against the skin care brand that illegally used her name to endorse its anti-aging product, her split from Nate Thompson is reportedly not painful for the Flip or Flop star.
+And while 33-year-old Christina El Moussa is now busy in a possible lawsuit battle against the skincare brand that illegally used her name to endorse its anti-aging product, her split from Nate Thompson is reportedly not painful for the Flip or Flop star.

 The source close to Christina El Moussa and Nate Thompson says that their breakup wasn’t “dramatic,” adding that their romance was “super casual” from the very start.
 In fact, the two were “never” an official couple.